imabhnv/Smart-Recommendation-System/README.md

 1. **Content-based Filtering** - Recommends items similar to those the user has shown interest in, based on item features.
 2. **Collaborative Filtering** - Recommends items based on user-item interactions, utilizing user preferences and behavior.

-Additionally, the system is integrated with an **evaluation module** to assess model performance using accuracy metrics like Precision, Recall, and F1-score.
+Additionally, the system is integrated with an **evaluation module** to assess model performance using accuracy metrics.

 ## Features